g-andrade/locus/README.md

   - MMDB files (`.mmdb`)
   - gzip-compressed MMDB files (`.mmdb.gz`)

-For tarballs, the first file to be found with an `.mmdb` extension is the one that's chosen for loading.
+For tarball files, the first file to be found within it with an `.mmdb` extension is the one that's chosen for loading.

 The implementation of [MaxMind DB format](https://maxmind.github.io/MaxMind-DB/) is mostly complete.